-AREA WILDFIRE UPDATE
+WILDFIRE SITUATION UPDATE

 For information on the wildfire situation across the province of Alberta, visit wildfire.alberta.ca.

 - Whitecourt patrolman at 780-778-1590 or

-- Whitecourt Fire Centre at 780-778-7272.
+- Whitecourt Fire Centre at 780-778-7272

-Unless conditions change, your next wildfire update will be on April 13, 2017.
+Unless conditions change, your next wildfire update will be on May 23, 2017.